Big Data

 BigData@Heart

-• Ensure proper, wide dissemination of the framework and project results, to maximise impact and speed at which the results will be broadly implemented in the EU, and so that they may serve as a template or inspiration for the rest of the world;
+• Ensured proper, wide dissemination of the framework and project results, to maximise impact and speed at which the results will be broadly implemented in the EU, and so that they may serve as a template or inspiration for the rest of the world;

 • Set new and durable standards for cardiovascular big-data science for the next decades.